 NASH is a leading cause of liver related mortality and an increasing burden on healthcare systems globally.

-Once NASH progresses to significant liver fibrosis (stages F2 and F3) the risk of adverse liver outcomes increases dramatically:
+Once NASH progresses to significant liver fibrosis (consistent with F2/F3) the risk of adverse liver outcomes increases dramatically:

-- NASH is rapidly becoming the leading cause of liver transplantation in the U.S.5
+- NASH is rapidly becoming the leading cause of liver transplantation in the U.S.4

-- People with NASH have an increased risk of heart attack, stroke and death.3,6
+- People with NASH have an increased risk of heart attack, stroke and death.2,5